 12 Good Habits to Start Right Now

 Who says you have to wait until the New Year to start a good habit?
-If starting good habits is something that adds value to your life, why wait?
+If making tweaks to your everyday lifestyle is something you’re interested in, there are plenty of good habits to start right now.
 It’s easy to give excuses due to busy work schedules and feeling overwhelmed already, but in a year you’ll be glad you started when you did.

-Here are 12 good habits that you should definitely start right now.
+Here are 12 good habits to start right now.

 1. Make your bed

 It’s often said that successful people make their bed every morning.
 I was skeptical about this, but I started doing it every day.
 I’ll be honest, I don’t know how it adds to success or if it really does anything, but I love coming home to a made bed.
 There is a sense of organization and pride in knowing that I care enough to make my bed.

 Making the bed also helps form a routine.
 In creating good habits, having a routine makes a habit second nature.
 Even if you’re in a rush in the morning, taking two minutes to make your bed will help you feel as though you at least accomplished one task that day.
 If you can do something as small as making your bed daily, imagine what else you can accomplish.

 2. Be on time